A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Medical Image Analysis

 \subsubsection{Brain Signal Disorder Recognition}

 \textbf{Autism spectrum disorder (ASD).} Autism spectrum disorder is a type of developmental disorder that often adversely affects people's social communication and interaction.
-Recently, GNNs have been employed to identify ASD in functional magnetic resonance imaging (f-MRI)~\cite{heinsfeld2018identification}, where in most cases, the node features consist of imaging features from different brain regions while the inter-region connections can be viewed as graph edges.
+Recently, GNNs have been employed to identify ASD in functional magnetic resonance imaging (f-MRI)~\cite{heinsfeld2018identification}.

-Parisot~\etal~\cite{parisot2017spectral} introduced spectral GCNs to conduct brain analysis in populations.
+\textbf{Subject-based methods.} Parisot~\etal~\cite{parisot2017spectral} introduced spectral GCNs to conduct brain analysis in populations.
 The imaging feature of each subject serves as the vertex in the graph.
 The graph edge would be built if the similarity score of two subjects' imaging and non-imaging (e.g., phenotypic data) features is above an artificially defined threshold.
 The proposed GCN framework outperforms the archetypical ridge classifier by at least 5\% on different datasets.
 Anirudh~\etal~\cite{anirudh2019bootstrapping} addressed the instability problem in the step of population graph construction (with fewer edges) and introduced the bootstrap approach to construct an ensemble of multiple GCNs, which provides performance gains over~\cite{parisot2017spectral}.
 Rakhimberdina and Murata~\cite{rakhimberdina2019linear} replaced the spectral GCNs in~\cite{parisot2017spectral} with linear GCNs and optimized the edge construction step.
 Jiang~\etal~\cite{jiang2020hi} proposed hybrid GCNs that maintain a hierarchical architecture to jointly incorporate information from both subject and population levels.
 Peng~\etal~\cite{peng2022fedni} applied federated learning to train GCNs on inter-institutional data by first inpainting local networks with masked nodes and then training a global network across institutions.